nareshbhatia/bullsfirst-exercise/exercises/exercise-6-accounts-page.md

 ### Mock Service Worker

-Setup Mock Service Worker as described in the [docs](https://mswjs.io/docs/getting-started/install).
-During set up, choose the GraphQL and Browser options.
+Add the following code to your MSW `handlers.js` file to mock the `GetAccounts`

-Finally, add the following code to your MSW `handlers.js` file to mock the `GetAccounts` API:
+API:

 ```typescript jsx
 import { graphql } from 'msw';